 The reasons why you’re not getting sponsored can be summarised in three simple words: Who, what, and why.

 When you come into contact with a potential sponsor, they’re going to ask themselves these questions:

 - Why should I choose you?

-As a sponsorship seeker, it’s you job to provide the answers to these 3 questions in a way that makes you and your opportunity the logical choice.
+As a sponsorship seeker, it’s your job to provide the answers to these 3 questions in a way that makes you and your opportunity the logical choice.

-Let’s look at each of these questions in detail and discuss ways you can improve your answers and get sponsored.
+Let’s look at each of these questions in detail and discuss ways to improve your answers and get sponsored.

 1 – Who are you?